13 DNS allows for human-readable addresses

 Once you change your website to go over HTTPS in the next section, you’ll have to adjust the iFrame URL as well.

-In Quarto, you can just add an html block to a any document and it will get loaded in automatically.
+In Quarto, you can just add an html block to any document, and it will get loaded in automatically.
 I want the app on the landing page of my site, index.qmd.
 So I’ve added a block that looks like:

 index.qmd

-1. This is really a very shallow intro to DNS.
+1. This is a very shallow introduction to DNS.
 If you want to go a little deeper, I highly recommend Julia Evans’s zines on a variety of technical topics, including DNS.
 You can find them at wizardzines.com.↩︎